camptocamp/c2cgeoportal/doc/integrator/object_editing.rst

     * Access a feature via a URL, center on it if it exists.
     * Editing of this one feature (only one).
-        * No tool chosen: Change the feature
+        * No tool chosen: Modify the vertices of the feature
         * Plus-tool chosen: Add new parts to the feature (supports multi-point, multi-line, multi-polygon)
         * Minus-tool chosen: Remove parts from the feature